Preparing your Application for College

 Other Considerations Before Applying for College

-- 1School background and reputation.Admit it or not, most employers choose an applicant from a reputable school over one who came from a not-so-known institution.
-If possible, get yourself admitted in one of the better or best schools.Advertisement
+- 1Admit it or not, most employers choose an applicant from a reputable school over one who came from a not-so-known institution.
+If possible, get yourself admitted in one of the better or best schools.School background and reputation.Advertisement

-- 2Look at the curriculum.Make sure that the school's curriculum is designed to be effective enough to prepare you for the career you will be choosing.Advertisement
+- 2Make sure that the school's curriculum is designed to be effective enough to prepare you for the career you will be choosing.Look at the curriculum.Advertisement

-- 7Look into the future.Choosing a university is as important as choosing the right course to study.
+- 7Choosing a university is as important as choosing the right course to study.
 Your choice can bear a big impact on the kind of job you can engage in and how successful you can be with your chosen field.
-Check out the list of top jobs or careers for the next decade to help you decide on what to specialize in.Advertisement
+Check out the list of top jobs or careers for the next decade to help you decide on what to specialize in.Look into the future.Advertisement

 Promising Jobs for the Next Ten Years